Ilyasse-Fouaide/Linux/file-permission/README.md

+# File Permissions

-# How to Change Permissions using Absolute Mode
+## How to Change Permissions using Absolute Mode

 Absolute mode uses numbers to represent permissions and mathematical operators to modify them.